 Compressing website files into the Gzip format can save as much as 70 percent of file size.
 Gzip may already be enabled on your website, so check to see if it is first.
 If it’s not, WordPress plugins such as WP Rocket or W3 Total Cache can do the zipping.
 Static websites need to have code added to the .htaccess file, which these detailed instructions can help you with.

 With the demand for interactivity growing stronger, expect file bloat to continue to push toward longer load times.
 The best strategy to fend it off is regular speed testing.
 You should also expect your mission to reach and maintain that two-second load time Google demands will be an ongoing process.

-If you can’t figure out how to get a site online at all, our website builder reviews should help you sort through the options.
 If you have tips or tricks to share about website loading speed, let us know in the comments below.
 Thanks for reading.